Con Coughlin: On civil liberties of terrorist suspects

 In April 2009, Coughlin wrote an article entitled "My advice to Obama: Don't pick a fight with Dick Cheney", which was published on the Telegraphs website.
 In the article, which followed claims that US forces had waterboarded an Al Qaeda suspect 183 times, Coughlin argued that: "There are always two sides to a story, even a deeply unpleasant one such as waterboarding an al-Qaeda suspect", before asking "what if, as Mr Cheney is now suggesting, these brutal interrogation methods actually produced information that saved lives by thwarting potential al-Qaeda attacks?".
 Coughlin suggested that the problem posed "an interesting ethical dilemma", namely: "Are interrogation methods like waterboarding justified if they save lives, or should we respect the detainees' human rights, thereby enabling the terror attacks to take place and claim innocent lives?
 I know which option I'd go for".
 Coughlin has continued to write articles supporting the use of torture, for example on 10 February 2010 "When the next bomb goes off in London, blame the judges".

 On China

 In March 2020, Coughlin wrote a column in The Daily Telegraph accusing the Chinese Communist Party (CCP) of being a corrupt elite that has no interest in protecting the interests of its citizens, nor those of the world beyond, and that it does to want to be held accountable for its role in handling the COVID-19 pandemic.

 In April 2020, he wrote in another column suggesting readers should treat China like a hostile state due to what he referred to as a lack of transparency and cooperation in its response to the COVID-19 pandemic, and accused China of launching a disinformation campaign seeking to portray itself as a victim and clear itself of responsibility for the global health crisis.

+Criticism

+Coughlin has been criticised by media monitoring organisations for his use of the terms “Islamist” and “Islamism”, with critics arguing that his reporting on figures such as Jamal Khashoggi and Saudi Crown Prince Mohammed bin Salman repeated official Saudi framing without sufficient critical scrutiny.

+In 2018, Guardian columnist Owen Jones had criticised Coughlin for producing pro-Saudi and intelligence-aligned reporting, including publishing claims later shown to be false in relation to the Iraq War.